All Episodes

 Do you think they have an agenda?

-Does this not prove the agenda that I've been telling you for years they have, and how so-called journalism in America's dead will continue?
+Does this not prove the agenda that I've been telling you for years they have and how so-called journalism in America is dead?

-I'm looking at an article in the Daily Beast, and uh the headline is How close is Trump to a psychiatric breakdown?
+I'm looking at an article in the Daily Beast, and the headline is: How close is Trump to a psychiatric breakdown?

-With reports that a giddy commander-in-chief running around the White House like a kid freed of any adult supervision, having dispatched every moderate who hasn't resigned in the hopes of saving a shred of his integrity.
+With reports that a giddy commander-in-chief running around the White House like a kid freed of any adult supervision, having dispatched every moderate who hasn't resigned in the hopes of saving a shred of his integrity, Donald Trump now appears to be in a state of mania as he escalates his effort to bolster his fragile ego before he goes into the cage with special counsel Robert Mueller or fires him.

 There's so much there that's just so untrue that I don't even know where to begin.

-Let's just imply and say straight up that he's he's mentally unhinged.
+Let's just imply and say straight up that he's mentally unhinged.

 If Russia, Russia, Russia doesn't work, and Stormy, Stormy, Stormy fails, then I guess we can just go to the, oh, we've got to invoke the 25th Amendment of the Constitution.